calliestump/CSharpMadLibs/MadLibs/README.md

 # **MadLibs**

-#### Enter a Sender and Recipient, 12/14/2020
+#### Create a silly Madlib story, 12/14/2020

 #### **By Callie Stump, Jerrod Styrk, Danielle Thompson**

 ## Decription
-- This Application will create a letter and put in a sender and recipient.
+- This Application will take user input based on the parts of a sentance its looking for.
+Then it will display a story with your added input.
+Enjoy.

 ## Setup